 And let’s not overlook the fun stuff, photos and videos!
 Visual media is a natural engagement driver.
 With photos you can create personal and shared photo albums.
 While a personal album includes just the photos of the post’s author, a shared album is unique in that it allows all members to post their photos to a single album.
-This is especially valuable on a shared experience like a vacation or field trip.
+This is especially valuable on a shared experience like a tailgate, vacation or field trip.
 And don’t forget to put your best photos on the cover of your album to increase interest.
 With videos, you can publish up to 60 second videos on GroupSpot.
-Liven up your feed with some color with your photos and video.
+Liven up your feed with your photos and video.

 Adjust your group and personal settings

 If you didn’t already do so in the group creation process, update your group’s identity – avatar and header images – by tapping into your existing artwork, logos, or photos.
 Same for adding membership questions in your group settings.
 On a personal level, you can adjust your personal notifications to your preferences and set your contact visibility to your comfort level.

 When you post content, you can post on behalf of your group or post as yourself by choosing your post author.
 For example, communications like a group social or team meeting are better suited coming from the group, whereas a comment to a post is better coming from you, the individual.

 Like email, GroupSpot gives you the ability to save your posts as drafts to publish at a future date.
 When you’re ready to revisit the post, you can easily access your drafts in the dropdown once you hit the post button or you can head over to your drafts folder in your account settings to update and send.